HappyLabz/happylabz.github.io/TEST/ShortBulldog001_TEST_Bias_Switch.md

 </details>

 ### Test Seventy
-* Sell when the bias changes to positive
+* Sell when the price hits the middle line of the 1std VWAP
-* Trailing Stop is -2 points
+* Trailing Stop is -10 points
 * Results:
 ```
 Total Trades: 8